CHR2025 Programme

 | 09:30 - 10:30 |

-Welcome by the LO -
+Welcome by Andreas Fickers, director C2DH -

-Address by the Program Committee
+Address by the Program Committee and the Local Organization Committee

 3.500